Azure-Samples/eventgrid-viewer-blazor/README.md

 products:
 - aspnet
 - azure-event-grid
-description: "The EventGrid Viewer Blazor application can be used to view Azure EventGrid messages in realtime using ASP.Net Core Blazor & SignalR.
-For those who would like to secure the application, the EventGrid Viewer Blazor application can be easily configured via appsettings to use Azure AD authentication, Azure KeyVault & Managed Identities"
+description: The EventGrid Viewer Blazor application can be used to view Azure EventGrid messages in realtime using ASP.Net Core Blazor and SignalR.
+For those who would like to secure the application, the EventGrid Viewer Blazor application can be easily configured via appsettings to use Azure AD authentication, Azure KeyVault and Managed Identities
-urlFragment: "eventgrid-viewer-blazor"
+urlFragment: eventgrid-viewer-blazor
 ---

 ![Build](https://github.com/Azure-Samples/eventgrid-viewer-blazor/workflows/Build/badge.svg)